-RUPTURES.-BY ROYAL LETTERS PATENT.
-WHITE'S MOC-MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
-The use of a steel spring (so hurtful in its effects) is here avoided, a so ft Bandage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much case and closeness that it cannot be detected, and may be worn during sleep.
+RUPTURES .- BY ROYAL LETTERS PATENT.
+WHITE'S MOC-MAIN LEVER TRUSS is allowed by upwards of 200 Medica |Gentlemen to be the most effective invention in the curative treatment of Hernia.
+The use of a steel spring (so hurtful in its effects) is here avoided, a soft Bandage being wornround the effects) is here avoided, a soit Handage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much case and closeness that it cannot be detected, and may be worn during sleep.
 A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by post, on the circumference of the body, two inches below the hip, being sent to the Manufacturer, JOHN WHITE.
-Price of a single truss, 16s., 21s., 26s.
-6d., and 31s.
-6d.- Postage, 1s.
+Price of a single truss 14a 21a 20a 6d and 31a 6d Price of a single truss, 16s., 21s., 26s.
+6d., and 31s, 6d.-Ostage, 1s.
 Double Truss, 31s.
 6d., 42s., and 52s.
-6d.-Postage 1s.
+6d. -Postage 1s.
 8d.
 Umbilical Truss, 42s. and 52s.
-6d.-Postage 1s.
-16d.
-Post-office Orders to be made payable to JOHN WHITE,
+6d. -Postage 1s.
+10d.
+Post-office Orders to be made payable to JOHN WHITE, Post-office, Piccadilly.